 As a consequence of the above, Rmpi currently does not work with RStudio.
 If you have a need to use Rmpi with RStudio, please contact firstname.lastname@example.org to explore possible options.

-TIP: You can select the version of R that you want to use with RStudio by adding the appropriate “module load” command to your ~/privatemodules/default file.
-For more information, refer to the ARC-TS software module documentation.
+TIP: You can select the version of R that you want to use with RStudio by adding it to your default module set.
 If you install your own version of R in your ARC-TS cluster home directory, you can create your own software module in order to use your own version of R with RStudio.

 Once your job has started, you will see the following in the Job tab: